theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/kabbalah/part-3/index.md

 ---
 layout: base.njk
 title: "Kabbalah"
-description: "The soul’s return to the Source, the remembrance of its vow, the healing of the fracture, and the ascent beyond the gates of life and death."
+description: "Part III of the Afterlife Scrolls: the soul’s return to the Source, the remembrance of its vow, the healing of the fracture, and the ascent beyond the gates of life and death."
 excerpt: "You climbed the Tree, from Malkhut’s dust to Keter’s crown, and tasted the soul’s ascent through divine light and shadow."
 tier: free